Aaron Judge: 2025: Third MVP

-Judge finished the 2025 regular season with a .331 batting average, leading the major leagues, and winning his first career batting title.
+Judge finished the regular season with a .331 batting average, leading the major leagues, and winning his first career batting title.
 At 6 feet 7 inches, he became the tallest batting champion in MLB history.
-He slashed .331/.457/.688 on the season, while recording 53 home runs, 179 hits, two triples, 30 doubles, 114 RBI, 124 walks, 36 intentional walks and 12 stolen bases in 152 games.
+He slashed .331/.457/.688 with 53 home runs, 179 hits, two triples, 30 doubles, 114 RBI, 124 walks, 36 intentional walks, and 12 stolen bases in 152 games.
 His 53 home runs were the most ever by a batting champion.
-Judge's 36 intentional walks broke the American League single-season record, overtaking Ted Williams' record of 34 set in the 1957 season.
+Judge's 36 intentional walks broke the AL single-season record, overtaking Ted Williams' record of 34 set in the 1957 season.

-Through the AL Wild Card series against the Boston Red Sox, Judge went 4 for 11 with one walk and one RBI.
-On 7 October at Yankee Stadium, with the Yankees facing being swept in the AL Division Series and being eliminated by the Toronto Blue Jays, Judge went 3-4 and hit the tying three-run home run off the foul pole as the Yankees came back from a 6-1 run deficit to keep the series alive.
+In the AL Wild Card Series against the Boston Red Sox, Judge went 4-for-11 with one walk and one RBI.
+On October 7 at Yankee Stadium, with the Yankees facing being swept in the AL Division Series by the Toronto Blue Jays, Judge went 3-for-4 and hit the tying three-run home run off the foul pole as the Yankees came back from a 6–1 run deficit to keep the series alive.
 This effort answered some of the lingering criticism of his previously underwhelming postseason performances, which had amplified after he had struck out with the bases loaded in the series opener.
-Judge ended the postseason slashing .500/.581/.692 with thirteen hits, one home run, two doubles and seven RBI across seven games as the Yankees were eliminated by the Blue Jays in four games.
+Judge ended the postseason slashing .500/.581/.692 with 13 hits, one home run, two doubles and seven RBI across seven games as the Yankees were eliminated by the Blue Jays in four games.

-Judge won his third career and second consecutive American League Most Valuable Player award.
-In a tight race for the award, Judge received 17 first-place votes, 4 more than Cal Raleigh.
+Judge won his third career and second consecutive AL MVP award.
+In a tight race, Judge received 17 first-place votes, four more than Cal Raleigh.

+2026

+Judge began the 2026 MLB season by striking out four times against the San Francisco Giants on Opening Night.
+On April 14, Judge hit two home runs against the Los Angeles Angels at Yankee Stadium.
+On May 24, Judge hit his fourth career walk-off home run to defeat the Tampa Bay Rays, ending a career-high 11 game homerless streak.
+On June 5, Judge was diagnosed with a stress fracture on the right side of his first rib, which was suspected to have been suffered during a game against the Houston Astros approximately six weeks previously.
+He was placed on the ten-day injured list from June 2 and was expected to miss at least four weeks.
+Despite the injury Judge was still elected as a starter for the 2026 Major League Baseball All-Star Game.
+He was transferred to the 60-day injured list on July 18.
+After months of rehab, Judge was activated off the IL on September 7, ahead of a series against the Colorado Rockies.
+However, on September 22, Judge went back on the injured list due to a right calf strain.